Getting Started

 - Deep

-<script setup>Support: Full support for Vue 3 Composition API, delivering a near-native development experience - Complete TypeScript Support: Preserves type definitions in Vue SFCs and automatically generates precise React component types
+<script setup>Support: Full support for Vue 3 Composition API, providing a near-native development experience - Complete TypeScript Support: Preserve type definitions in Vue SFCs and automatically generate precise React component types

-scopedandmodulestyles (even Less and Sass) at compile time to generate production-ready static CSS - Mixed Development Support: Allows Vue and React code to coexist in the same project, supporting progressive migration
+scopedandmodulestyles (even Less and Sass) at compile time, generating production-ready static CSS - Mixed Development Support: Allow Vue and React code to coexist in the same project, supporting progressive migration

-- Complete Engineering Compilation: More than just code conversion—it’s a complete project compilation solution
+- Complete Engineering Compilation: More than just code conversion, it is a complete project compilation solution

-- Intelligent Compilation: Covers syntax conversion, template parsing, style processing, type preservation, and engineering optimization
+- Intelligent Compilation: Covering syntax conversion, template parsing, style processing, type preservation, and engineering optimization

 Intelligent Compilation Features

-- Intelligent Syntax Conversion: Intelligently maps Vue 3 Composition API to React Hooks
+- Intelligent Syntax Conversion: Intelligently map Vue 3 Composition API to React Hooks

-- Intelligent Template Parsing: Intelligently converts Vue template directives to JSX
+- Intelligent Template Parsing: Intelligently convert Vue template directives to JSX

-- Intelligent Style Processing: Intelligently adapts Scoped CSS and other styles to React-runnable CSS output
+- Intelligent Style Processing: Intelligently adapt Scoped CSS etc. to React-runnable CSS output

-- Intelligent Type Preservation: Intelligently migrates TypeScript type systems
+- Intelligent Type Preservation: Intelligently migrate TypeScript type systems

-- Intelligent Engineering Optimization: Intelligently handles dependency analysis, caching mechanisms, and code optimization
+- Intelligent Engineering Optimization: Intelligently handle dependency analysis, caching mechanisms, and code optimization

 Quick Start

-This section guides you through creating, compiling, and running your first VuReact project.
+This section will guide you through creating, compiling, and running your first VuReact project.

 Prerequisites